 Time to first slip and the time to first fall will be calculated.
 Participants who do not report a slip or fall will be treated as censored at their date of trial exit (completion of follow-up or withdrawal).
 The proportion of participants yet to experience a slip/fall will be summarised by a Kaplan Meier survival curve for each group.
 Time to slip/fall will be analysed using Cox Proportional Hazards regression, with shared centre frailty and adjusting for the same covariates as in the primary analysis model.
 Hazard ratios and their associated 95% confidence intervals will be provided.
 The proportional hazards assumption will be evaluated using Schoenfeld residuals.

 7.5 Subgroup analyses

-We will repeat the primary analysis, including an interaction between gender, and group allocation.
+We will consider whether the intervention affect differs by gender by repeating the primary analysis including gender and an interaction term between gender and group allocation.

 7.6 Missing data